uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

       -  which one?
       -  symptoms and side effects
   - `sticking_to_medication`:
-    - on the importance of sticking to medication
+    - the importance of sticking to medication
   - `coming_off_medication`:
     - situations and considerations concerning cessation of medication
   - `psychotherapy`: